Yonahel/Spyndra/machineLearning/README.md

 python A3C_continuous_action.py
 ```

 Note that this code is unstable due to Gazebo's inner bug for simulation.
-Also, simulation team didn't add multiprocessing environment for A3C, so it is basically A2C.
+Also, this A3C code currently only suply single process, so it is basically A2C.

 ## Acknowledgement